mattbakercake/exercise-mvc-ydmvc/readme.md

         }

-3)  Create a model class file in /application/models to match the controller name with a trailing _Model suffix e.g. for the widget controller the corresponding model class file would be Widget_Model.php
+3)  Create a model class file in /application/models to match the controller name without a suffix e.g. for the widget controller the corresponding model class file would be Widget.php
 The model class inside the file should have the same name as the file and extend the core model class e.g. :

-        class Widget_Model extends Model {
+        class Widget extends Model {
             //model class functions here
         }